 You also want to make sure you are collecting data in a smart way and using the right metrics.
 Be discerning when deciding which questions to ask, how to ask them, and whom to ask them.
 Questions should be relevant, easily understood, and only presented to customers who can answer them accurately.
 Avoid lengthy questions, complicated questions, or questions that do not apply to a particular customer’s experience.

 3. Event survey

 While all customer feedback is important, getting a good feel for customer experiences in the field is particularly important.
-Because there are so many moving parts to field work, this type of customer experience is much harder to curate.
-The unknown variables that may or may not factor in make it difficult to predict exactly how field work will go each time, but it is possible to have a firm grasp on customer experience in the field, what’s working well, and what could be improved.
+Because there are so many moving parts to fieldwork, this type of customer experience is much harder to curate.
+The unknown variables may or may not factor in making it difficult to predict exactly how fieldwork will go each time, but it is possible to have a firm grasp on customer experience in the field, what’s working well, and what could be improved.

 4. Take a look at your customers’ actions

 Finally, one of the most effective ways to measure customer experience in the field is to really take stock of their actions.
 Are your customers recommending you to their friends?
 Are they leaving reviews and ratings online?
 Do you have plenty of repeat customers?
 Do they seem satisfied at the end of the service?
 You can find much of this specific customer information in your customer relationship management (CRM) software.
 Make sure your reps are logging customer interactions and that your CRM is connected to your review tools to get a full picture of customer satisfaction.